RePlan: Reasoning-guided Region Planning for Complex Instruction-based Image Editing

 \section{Conclusion}

-We introduce Instruction–Visual Complexity (IV-Complexity), a new challenge from cluttered visuals and ambiguous instructions.
+We introduce IV-Complexity, a new challenge from cluttered visuals and ambiguous instructions.
 Existing methods depend on coarse semantic guidance, limiting fine-grained control.
 To address this, we propose RePlan, which uses VLM-based region reasoning with diffusion models and a training-free attention injection for precise parallel edits.
+RePlan is applicable to various MMDiT-based backbones, consistently bringing significant improvements without compromising efficiency.
 We also release IV-Edit, the first benchmark for IV-Complexity, providing a principled testbed for real-world instruction-based editing.